 We need to get right to the matter, get an investigation going.

-The the attorney general, and if he's recused, his designee should hire a special counsel directly.
+The Attorney General, and if he's recused, his designee, should hire a special counsel directly, forget about these special counsel regulations.

-Just hire special counsel using the powers they already have, have them report to them on a daily and direct basis and get the work done.
+Just hire special counsel using the powers they already have, have them report to them on a daily and direct basis, and get the work done.

-But is this the year now that we begin to get answers uh to some significant questions involving Hillary and the email server and what appears to be obstruction of justice and violations of law?
+But is this the year now that we begin to get answers to some significant questions involving Hillary and the email server and what appears to be obstruction of justice and violations of law?

 Is this the year we get to the bottom of Uranium One?

-Uh are they all going to be held accountable for their actions?
+Are they all going to be held accountable for their actions?

-Well, in many ways it's up to the Trump administration, isn't it, Sean?
+Well, in many ways, it's up to the Trump administration, isn't it, Sean?

-Uh the deep state doesn't really want to release any of it.
+The deep state doesn't really want to release any of it.

 They want to protect Hillary and Obama.

-You've got the Justice Department attacking the head of the intelligence uh committee on the House because he's pushing them on records about corruption involved in a FISA application targeting team Trump.
+You've got the Justice Department attacking the head of the intelligence committee on the House because he's pushing them on records about corruption involved in a FISA application targeting team Trump.

-I I it's up to the Trump administration.
+It's up to the Trump administration.

 And if I were the president, I would order extreme transparency on all of this.